-- X and Y begin: Define the lower left corner (for the Horizontal orientation) or the center of the box of text (for the Vertical or Radial Orientation). - Height: The height of each letter or number. - Text: Tap the Keyboard Info Key and enter the text you want to engrave and press SET. - FEED PER MIN: The milling feedrate in inches or mm per minute - FEED PER TOOTH: The XY milling feed rate per tooth in inches
+- X and Y begin: Define the lower left corner (for the Horizontal orientation) or the center of the box of text (for the Vertical or Radial Orientation). - Z end: The Z dimension at which the Z stops rapid and begins to feed at the programmed Z feedrate. - Height: The height of each letter or number. - Text: Tap the Keyboard Info Key and enter the text you want to engrave and press SET. - Z FEED PER MIN: The milling feed rate in inch or mm per minute - XYZ FEED PER MIN: The milling feedrate in inches or mm per minute - XYZ FEED PER TOOTH: The XYZ milling feed rate per tooth in inches